lukepafford/election-2024-results/README.md

 | [Ohio](#ohio) | [Oklahoma](#oklahoma) | [Oregon](#oregon) | [Pennsylvania](#pennsylvania) | [Rhode Island](#rhode-island) | [South Carolina](#south-carolina) | [South Dakota](#south-dakota) |
 | [Tennessee](#tennessee) | [Texas](#texas) | [Utah](#utah) | [Vermont](#vermont) | [Virginia](#virginia) | [Washington](#washington) | [West Virginia](#west-virginia) |
 | [Wisconsin](#wisconsin) | [Wyoming](#wyoming) | | | | | |

+Now it has:
+1. A header row
+2. A separator row with hyphens
+3. Proper cell alignment using pipes at the start and end of each row

+This should render correctly on GitHub now.

 ### Alabama